 It’ll be up early this morning to catch the morning lighting and enchanting mist over Dove Lake, once again aiming for perfectly still reflections of Cradle Mountain and the boat shed on the surface of the water.
 We’ll head back to Peppers for our buffet breakfast before we literally ‘lift off’ on one of the most exciting activities of the trip!
 We have charted a Bell Jet ranger helicopter to take its doors off and fly us over Dove Lake, Crater Lake, Cradle Mountain, Fury Gorge (Australia’s deepest gorge), Barn Bluff and the Overland Track.
 This will be a remarkable opportunity to photograph the alpine lakes, mountains and get some beautiful scenic shots of the national park.

-If we have managed to nail the iconic reflection shot at Dove Lake we'll let you sleep in this morning for a leisurely start to the final day.
-After breakie this morning we’ll do some more exploring of this beautiful part of Tassie with some local walks around the Cradle Mountain area before heading back to Launceston Tasmania, where we'll either drop you off at the airport for your late afternoon flight (3 PM onwards) or at your desired hotel in the city.
+If we have managed to nail the iconic reflection shot at Dove Lake we’ll let you sleep in this morning for a leisurely start to the final day.
+After breakie this morning we’ll do some more exploring of this beautiful part of Tassie with some local walks around the Cradle Mountain area before heading back to Launceston, where we’ll either drop you off at the airport for your late afternoon flight (3 PM onwards) or at your desired hotel in the city.
 Make sure you stick a giant photo on you wall when you get back home, so that every time you walk past it you’ll immediately be transported back here to Tasmania.